Pumpkin Cornbread Muffins

 These Pumpkin Cornbread Muffins offer a fun fall take on the traditional Honey Cornbread Muffin.
 Infused with real pumpkin puree, brown sugar, and fall spices, these Pumpkin Cornbread Muffins are the perfect contrast to a bowl of savory chili.
 And leftovers are guaranteed awesome for breakfast.

-Nothing goes better with a big bowl of Pumpkin Black Bean Chili than a cornbread muffin, unless we’re talking about a Pumpkin Cornbread Muffins.
 I have been making these delicious Pumpkin Cornbread Muffins for at least 2 years now and never posted them here on GoodLife Eats.
 Why?
 I don’t really know.

 Last weekend when my neighbor mentioned to me that she had been looking for this recipe on my site and couldn’t find it I knew it was time to get it posted.